imufiii/Capstone-INFO6134/README.md

 Mufeed Muneer:
 1. users can save and delete a Team as favourites
-2. users can add and bet on the team scores

 3. ⁠users have an animated splash screen when starting app
-4. ⁠user can scan qrcode